-Ca' Foscari University, top academic host institution in Italy for MSCA Individual Fellowships awarded in the frame of 2014, 2015 and 2016 Calls, is pleased to introduce its Marie Sklodowska-Curie Fellows.
+Ca' Foscari University, top academic host institution in Italy for MSCA Individual Fellowships awarded in the frame of 2014, 2015, 2016 and 2017 Calls, and now in the European top ten, is pleased to introduce its Marie Sklodowska-Curie Fellows.

 These post-doctoral researchers have been awarded a Fellowship providing them with the opportunity to acquire and transfer new knowledge and to work on research in a European context or outside Europe.

 Marie Skłodowska-Curie Actions - Individual Fellowships (IF) are individual funding opportunities aimed at boosting promising researchers' careers through worldwide and cross-sectoral mobility.
 Their duration varies from 12 up to 36 months, and fellows can carry out their research at an host institution in Europe and/or in a third Country, in this case followed by a reintegration period at Ca' Foscari.